+(a) The planner shall:

+(1) Comply with the requirements of FAR subpart 7.1 and this subpart, and coordinate with other members of the planning team as appropriate.

+Change 197 April 16, 2025

-- (a) The planner shall: - (1) Comply with the requirements of FAR subpart 7.1 and this subpart, and coordinate with other members of the planning team as appropriate. - (2) Write the acquisition plan using all planning team members especially for complex or highly sensitive acquisitions. - (3) Review the acquisition history of the supplies and services. - (4) Review the description of the supplies, including (when necessary for adequate description) a picture, drawing, diagram, or other graphic representation. - (5) Coordinate with the Small Business Technical Advisor (SBTA) as necessary to fulfill the requirements of FAR 7.104(d) (See 519.202-1). - (6) Coordinate with the GSA Chief Information Officer (CIO) if the action involves GSA information technology and ensure acquisition plans are approved by the GSA CIO.
+(2) Write the acquisition plan using all planning team members especially for complex or highly sensitive acquisitions.(3) Review the acquisition history of the supplies and services.

+(4) Review the description of the supplies, including (when necessary for adequate description) a picture, drawing, diagram, or other graphic representation.

+(5) Coordinate with the Small Business Technical Advisor (SBTA) as necessary to fulfill the requirements of FAR 7.104(d) (See 519.202-1).

+(6) Coordinate with the GSA Chief Information Officer (CIO) if the action involves GSA information technology and ensure acquisition plans are approved by the GSA CIO.
 Guidance for identifying the applicable GSA CIO point of contact can be found on GSA's Acquisition Portal at https://insite.gsa.gov/acquisitionportal.
-For interagency acquisitions involving information technology, see subport of contact - (7) Obtain concurrence of the contracting officer, and approvals as required in paragraph 507.103 (b)(1). - (8) Coordinate with the Office of General Counsel on an as needed basis, but definitely for acquisition plans over \$20 million. - (9) Ensure that an interagency agreement is in place in all agency specific clauses, terms and conditions are incorporated in the acquisition, when conducting purchases on behalf of other agencies. - (10) Coordinate, as necessary, with any designated sustainability point of contact for the requirement (see 504.7104). - (11) Follow sustainability policies and procedures specified in part 523 throughout the procurement. - (12) Coordinate with the contracting officer to ensure all INFORM components (see INFORM Guide) are integrated into the acquisition planning process.
-The acquisition plan must include the time necessary for orientation of acquisition stakeholders and potential evaluators to INFORM procedures and timeline commitments. - (13) Coordinate with the designated AbilityOne Representative (ABOR), as appropriate.
+For interagency acquisitions involving information technology, see subpart 517.5.

+(7) Obtain concurrence of the contracting officer, and approvals as required in paragraph 507.103 (b)(1).

+(8) Coordinate with the Office of General Counsel on an as needed basis, but definitely for acquisition plans over \$20 million.

+(9) Ensure that an interagency agreement is in place in all agency specific clauses, terms and conditions are incorporated in the acquisition, when conducting purchases on behalf of other agencies.

+(10) Follow sustainability policies and procedures specified in part 523 throughout the procurement.

+(11) Coordinate with the contracting officer to ensure all INFORM components (see INFORM Guide) are integrated into the acquisition planning process.
+The acquisition plan must include the time necessary for orientation of acquisition stakeholders and potential evaluators to INFORM procedures and timeline commitments.

+(12) Coordinate with the designated AbilityOne Representative (ABOR), as appropriate.
 The GSA ABOR team may be contacted at GSAABOR@gsa.gov.
 Coordination may be appropriate, but is not limited to, when -

-Adding a product or service to the AbilityOne Procurement List (see FAR subpart 8.7, and subpart 508.7).
-The planner shall ensure the requirement is clearly defined and sufficient time is included in the acquisition schedule to allow for addition to the AbilityOne Procurement List; (i)
+(i) Adding a product or service to the AbilityOne Procurement List (see FAR subpart 8.7, and subpart 508.7).
+The planner shall ensure the requirement is clearly defined and sufficient time is included in the acquisition schedule to allow for addition to the AbilityOne Procurement List;